lilovyjgrib/X-lingual_IPA_ASR/README.md

 ## What is a phoneme-level model and IPA?

 Using a grapheme to phoneme tools or a dataset annotated for phonemes, we train a CTC model to map audio sequence to a phoneme sequence (with no intermediate steps like standard orthography or vocabulary).
-For cross-linguistic compatibility, we convert the phonemes to be represented in (IPA)[].
+For interlinguistic compatibility, we convert the phonemes to be represented in (IPA)[].

 ## English → Yoruba and linguistic generalisation